Barrington Stage Company

 Non-profit theatre company in Pittsfield, Massachusetts, U.S.

-Barrington Stage Company (BSC) is a regional theatre company in the Berkshires of Western Massachusetts.
+Barrington Stage Company (BSC) is a regional theater company in the Berkshires of Western Massachusetts.
 It was co-founded in 1995 by Artistic Director Julianne Boyd, and former Managing Director Susan Sperber in Sheffield, Massachusetts.
+As of 2026, the organization is led by Artistic Director Alan Paul and Executive Director Greg Reiner.

 In 2004, BSC developed, workshopped, and premiered the hit musical The 25th Annual Putnam County Spelling Bee.
 Following the successful Broadway run, which nabbed two Tony Awards for Best Book and Best Featured Actor, BSC made the move to a more permanent home in Pittsfield, Massachusetts.